 Balancing Act - Part 11

-Oh, what a bold statement it would be to step into it again, in her presence.
+That afternoon, a familiar call drifted up from the pool—Dad’s voice, beckoning.
+This was a chance to flaunt the one-piece bathing suit that I had taken such a liking to.
+What a bold statement it would be to step into it again, in her presence.
 To let her see me adjust the straps on my shoulders with deliberate slowness, to feel the snugness of it as I pulled it over her hips.

 The words left my lips before I could reconsider their implications: "Hey, Mom?"
 My voice trembled with an undercurrent of daring anticipation, "Can you help me get dressed?"

-She raised an eyebrow, “Uh, sure hon.”
+She raised an eyebrow.
+“Uh, sure hon.”

+She followed me back to the bedroom.
+I took the suit out of the drawer—her suit, but also now mine—and tossed it onto the bed.
 I let the blouse hang open, then off, dropping it to the carpet.
 The skin along my collarbones still glowed with a light sunburn; the upper slopes of my breasts creased delicately where the bra pressed.

 “Can you—” I started, gesturing at the hooks in back, “you know, the thing?”